-In 2012, the Department of Health brought together leaders in diagnostic services to propose a vision for diagnostic services in 2020 and beyond (Department of Health - Diagnostic Services in 2020 and beyond: Visioning for the future v1.9 Dec 2012).
+In 2012, the DH brought together leaders in diagnostic services to propose a vision for diagnostic services in 2020 and beyond (Department of Health - Diagnostic Services in 2020 and beyond: Visioning for the future v1.9 Dec 2012).
 In their report, they put the service user at the heart of service design, delivery and evaluation, based on three principles:

-- 1. Availability and access to information should be improved, supporting patients in self-management - 2.
-Widespread innovation should be accelerated - 3.
-Pathways should be redesigned to support patients to manage their conditions, and to improve access to services
+- Availability and access to information should be improved, supporting patients in self-management - 2.
+Widespread innovation should be accelerated - Pathways should be redesigned to support patients to manage their conditions, and to improve access to services